 Accessing the Current Shift Dashboard Views

-One of the Current Shift Dashboard views will automatically display when you initially log in to MachineMetrics.
-Which dashboard displays is determined by the default setting in the Dashboards section of the System Settings page.
+The dashboard that displays when accessing the page is determined by the default setting in the Dashboards section of the System Settings page.
 To access any of the other Current Shift Dashboard views from the default Current Shift Dashboard page, select the name of the dashboard (in the top right of the window) to display the dashboard pull-down menu, and then select the name of the desired dashboard view.

 Filtering the Current Shift Dashboard View